Inc44/dotfiles/COMMAND.md

 - `run`: Run an application
 - `createDistributable`: Create an application image without creating an installer

+`head --bytes=n file`: Print the first n bytes of a file

 `htop`: Monitor system resources

 `httrack link`: Download websites to a local directory for offline viewing